Our Mission

 A Critical Gap in Medicine

-The evidence connecting physical activity to disease prevention, treatment, and management has grown exponentially.
+Evidence connecting physical activity to health, longevity and improvement in disease management is well recognized.
 Over 9,200 PubMed citations between 2015 and 2023 alone document the role of exercise as medicine across dozens of clinical conditions.
 The NIH has invested more than $200 million in the Molecular Transducers of Physical Activity (MoTrPAC) study.
+Yet, while eighty-six percent of providers believe exercise matters for their patients — only 16% actually prescribe it.

 From Working Group to Academy